roman-milk/roman-milk.github.io/jen-and-me.md

+===

- ****** Jen &amp; Me Ch.
-3: The Wife Gets Involved ****** byTx_Tall_Tales© After my initial conquest of Jen (documented in "Jen and Me: Sis-in-Law Rewards") things were a little awkward between us.
+After my initial conquest of Jen (documented in "Jen and Me: Sis-in-Law Rewards") things were a little awkward between us.
 That first weekend had been fantastic, and the sex was raw and uninhibited, but where did it go from there?
 We had said all along we were just doing this as friends, but there's something about screwing your sister-in-law five times in a period of less than 24 hours that changes the relationship a bit.

  After the scene with Marisa ("Jen and Me: Descent into Narcissism") it was clear that we were crossing some kind of boundary, and were more than just friends.
 I must say however that Dr. Barton is a genius, and once the swelling and black eyes went away her nose was perfect.